Hilton Armstrong

-Hilton Julius Armstrong, Jr. (born November 11, 1984) is an American former professional basketball player and current member of the Golden State Warriors coaching staff who last played for the Nagoya Diamond Dolphins of the B.League.
-During his college basketball career, he played as a forward and center for the University of Connecticut Huskies.
-He formerly played for the New Orleans Hornets, Sacramento Kings, Houston Rockets, Washington Wizards, Atlanta Hawks, and Golden State Warriors of the NBA.
-He was also on the pre-season roster of the Indiana Pacers in 2014 and played in a summer league for the Los Angeles Clippers in 2012.
-Hilton Armstrong is currently married and is the father of four children.
+Hilton Julius Armstrong Jr. (born November 23, 1984) is an American former professional basketball player currently working as an assistant coach for the Santa Cruz Warriors of the NBA G League.
+During his college basketball career, he played as a forward and center for the Connecticut Huskies.
+He is currently married and is the father of four children.

 College career

 After graduating from Peekskill High School, Armstrong started off slowly as a college athlete, averaging under 4 points in each of first 3 seasons at UConn with the Huskies.
 However, he greatly improved in his senior year, averaging 9.7 points, 6.6 rebounds, and 3.1 blocks, and shooting 61% from the field.
 He followed after his teammate Josh Boone, and won the Big East Defensive Player of the Year award in the 2005–06 season.

 Professional career

 NBA (2006–2011)

 He was declared eligible for the 2006 NBA draft, and was selected by the New Orleans Hornets with the 12th overall pick.
 Known for his shot-blocking and athleticism, he was anticipated by analysts to be an instant contributor to the Hornets front line, but the team then traded for the Chicago Bulls center Tyson Chandler.
 Chandler was named the starting center and Armstrong played a reserve role throughout his time with the Hornets.

 On January 11, 2010, Armstrong was traded to the Sacramento Kings for a conditional 2016 second-round draft pick.

 On February 18, 2010, Armstrong was traded to the Houston Rockets, along with Kevin Martin, for Carl Landry and Joey Dorsey.
 He was waived by the Rockets on April 10, 2010.

 Armstrong signed with the Washington Wizards on July 13, 2010.

 On February 23, 2011, Armstrong was traded to the Atlanta Hawks, along with Kirk Hinrich, in exchange for Mike Bibby, Jordan Crawford, Maurice Evans and a first-round pick in the 2011 NBA draft.